elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 Now let's monitor our RAID on the FreebSD Machine.

-###5.
-Add a Raid Check in Zenoss for the FreeBSD machine.
+### 6. Add a Raid Check in Zenoss for the FreeBSD machine.
-Instructions on how to run commands and gather information from the output are in the [Perl](http://community.zenoss.org/community/documentation/official_documentation/zenoss-guide).
+Instructions on how to run commands and gather information from the output are in the [Admin Guide](https://sourceforge.net/projects/zenoss/files/Documentation/zenoss-4.2.x-docs/zendocs-4.2.4/Zenoss_Core_Administration_02-062013-4.2-v06.pdf/download) (in the Chapter Entitled "Monitoring Using ZenCommand").
+I knew that Zenoss could use Nagios plugins, so I found two scripts online: one written in [Python](http://exchange.nagios.org/directory/Plugins/Hardware/Storage-Systems/RAID-Controllers/Adaptec-RAID-Check-by-Anchor-Systems/details) and the other in [Perl](http://exchange.nagios.org/directory/Plugins/Hardware/Storage-Systems/RAID-Controllers/check_aacraid-Adaptec-and-ICP-Controller-Monitoring/details).
 I downloaded the Perl script, made some changes to it (path changes and such), copied it to the Zenoss install, and ran a test:

 	freebsd:~>sudo cp check_aacraid.pl /usr/local/zenoss/libexec/check_aacraid
 	freebsd:~>sudo su - zenoss